- Last Updated – April 27, 2023 – 07:14 AM GMT

-As of December 21, 2022, 37-year-old Mark Zuckerberg’s net worth is $44.5 billion.
-We all know that majority of the fortune is based on Zuckerberg’s company Meta.
+As of April 27, 2023, 38-year-old Mark Zuckerberg’s net worth is $77.1 billion.
+We all know that majority of that fortune is based on Zuckerberg’s company Meta.
 However, very few know that meta’s biological parent, Facebook, is blue because of Zuckerberg’s color blindness to red and green.
 The color blue attracts wealth, emitting the energy of calmness, stability, and peace.
 Also, blue is associated with trust, truth, and wisdom, which are the keys to communication.
 And his billion-dollar company Facebook is the perfect example of intelligent communication.
 But there are real ways mark Zuckerberg surged his wealth.

 What can he buy with his money?
 Well, ask what he can’t.
-With his fortune of $44.5 billion USD, Zuckerberg can buy 867.262 Tons of Gold.
-1 Ton = 32000 ounces.
+With his fortune of $77.1 billion USD, Zuckerberg can buy more than 1000 Tons of Gold (1 Ton = 32000 ounces).
 It means he’s pretty much fine.
-However, in the past 14 months alone, his volatile net worth portfolio has dropped by over $100 Billion.
-It means that within the same period, he has lost more money than the total net worths of Ellison, Buffett, or Ambani.
-We’ll get to that in detail later in the article.
-Because this is not the first time Mark Zuckerberg’s net worth has changed dramatically.
+However, last year was pretty devastating for Zuckergerg’s volatile net worth portfolio.
+In fact, at one point in 2022, his net worth had dropped by over $100 Billion from the peak of $142 Billion.
+He actually lost more money than the total then net worths of Ellison, Buffett, or Ambani.
+And guess what, this was not the first time Mark Zuckerberg’s net worth faced a dramatic change.

 The early life of Mark Zuckerberg: Pre-facebook, pre-fortune